 As previously mentioned in this report, COVID-19 has substantially impacted the existing and future demands on the transport network and the travel patterns of people across the Sydney CBD.
-Transport for NSW is working through revised forecasts to account for these substantial changes in the way people travel now and are likely to travel in the future given the needs of customers.
-These revised forecasts, known as 'Project Phoenix' forecasts, are likely to be released by Transport for NSW later in 2022 and are better representative of the future of travel on the transport system.
+Transport for NSW has prepared revised forecasts to account for these substantial changes in the way people travel now and are likely to travel in the future given the needs of customers.
+These revised forecasts have been used as a basis for background demands, with detailed transport and pedestrian models developed with this data to fully assess the impact of the development of Central Precinct in support of the SSP.